Cyclones Judy and Kevin: Impact

 The entirety of Vanuatu was impacted one or both of the cyclones in a four-day period.
-According to DG ECHO, the entire population experienced winds of at least 60 km/h; approximately 251,000 people (80 percent of the population) were affected by Category 2–3 winds, of whom 150,000 were affected by Category 3–4 winds.
+According to DG ECHO, the entire population experienced winds of at least 60 km/h; approximately 251,000 people or about 80 percent of the population were affected by Category 2–3 winds, of whom 150,000 were affected by Category 3–4 winds.
 Early assessments indicated the worst damage to be in Malapa, Penama, and Shefa Provinces.
 The storms severed access to running water in these areas and runoff contamination rendered river waters unsafe for consumption.
 Extensive power outages occurred, with Port Vila remaining offline through 4 March.
 Bauerfield International Airport sustained damage.
-Strong winds from Judy tore the roof off the infant ward at the Vanuatu Central Hospital.
 Satellite analyses of imagery from the Sentinel-2 by UNOSAT on 4 March revealed extensive damage in Shefa Province with potential storm surge damage along the west coast of Efate Island.
-Damaged structures were found on Aniwa Island and Erromango Island in Tafea Province.
+Damaged structures were found on Aniwa Island and Erromango in Tafea Province.

-Cyclone Judy brought hurricane-force winds to Efate Island on 28 February, and its eye passed directly over the capital city of Port Vila.
-Erromango and Tanna islands lost all communications on 1 March, with the latter remaining isolated nearly a week later.
+Cyclone Judy brought hurricane-force winds to Efate on 28 February, and its eye passed directly over the capital city of Port Vila.
+Erromango and Tanna lost all communications on 1 March, with the latter remaining isolated nearly a week later.
 Tropical Cyclone Judy has been bringing heavy rain and strong winds, and requiring the evacuation of residents from the capital, Port Vila.
+Strong winds from Judy tore the roof off the infant ward at the Vanuatu Central Hospital.
 However, there are no reports of deaths or serious injuries in Port Vila from Cyclone Judy.

 As Cyclone Kevin was impacting the nation on 3 March, a 6.5 earthquake struck just west of Espiritu Santo at a depth of 10 km.
 The earthquake had a maximum Modified Mercalli intensity of VI, indicating strong shaking conditions.
 The Pacific Tsunami Warning Center indicated no risk of a tsunami.
 A magnitude 5.5 earthquake aftershock struck the island shortly after.